AJS50/Hybrid_RC_for_NLONS_paper_code/README.md

 # Hybrid_RC_for_NLONS_paper_code

-This is the code that can be used to prodiuce the results and figures of our paper "Modeling nonlinear oscillator networks using physics-informed hybrid reservoir computing".
+This is the code that can be used to prodiuce the results and figures of our paper "Modeling nonlinear oscillator networks using physics-informed hybrid reservoir computing". by Andrew Shannon, Conor Houghton, David Barton, and Martin Homer.

 ## Julia project use: